surprisetalk/resume/readme.md

 * drone-to-phone | 2014
   * managed a team researching close-range sonic and bluetooth navigation
   * mounted the communication-systems on quadcopters

-# Research
-* entropy & complexity
-  * developing theory to unify computational complexity with information theory
-* social networks
-  * used Markov Chains to analyze Pinterest users
-* hyperoperators
-  * approximated tetratic roots
-  * helped professor develop theory of logarithms/inversion
-* neural networks
-  * simulated arrays of neurons on a supercomputer
-  * used information theory to find "leaders" of subgroups

 ## Skills
 * Languages